Achievable logoAchievable logo

 Feedback

-A single bout of aerobic exercise places a significant metabolic demand on the body, especially the cardiovascular, respiratory, and muscular systems.
-Repeated exposure to the acute stress of exercise, combined with chronic exercise training, results in functional and morphological adaptations in all body systems.
-Understanding the acute effects of aerobic exercise provides a foundation for recognizing chronic adaptations.
+A single bout of aerobic exercise places a significant metabolic demand on the body, especially on the cardiovascular, respiratory, and muscular systems.
+With repeated exposure to this acute exercise stress, along with chronic training, the body develops functional and structural (morphological) adaptations across many systems.
+Understanding the acute effects of aerobic exercise gives you a foundation for recognizing these chronic adaptations.

 Cardiovascular responses

-The primary function of the cardiovascular system during aerobic exercise is to deliver oxygen and nutrients to working muscles while removing metabolic waste.
-The following sections discuss key cardiovascular mechanisms during acute exercise.
+During aerobic exercise, the cardiovascular system’s main job is to deliver oxygen and nutrients to working muscles and remove metabolic waste.
+The sections below describe key cardiovascular mechanisms during acute exercise.

 Cardiac output